apache/parquet-format/Encryption.md

 a footer signature is added to the file.

-For encrypted columns, the following modules are always encrypted, with the same column key: pages and  `PageHeader`s (both dictionary and data), `ColumnIndex`s, `OffsetIndex`s.
-If the column key is different from the footer key, the `ColumnMetaData` structure is also encrypted for this column.
+For encrypted columns, the following modules are always encrypted, with the same column key: pages and  `PageHeader`'s (both dictionary and data), `ColumnIndex`'s, `OffsetIndex`'s.
+If the column key is different from the footer encryption key, the `ColumnMetaData` structure is serialized separately and encrypted with the column key.
+In this case, the `ColumnMetaData` is also considered to be a module.

+There are two module types: data modules (pages) and Thrift modules (all Thrift structures that are serialized separately).

 ## 4. Encryption Algorithms and Keys